young-kcd/firebird/doc/sql.extensions/README.time_zone.md

 Firebird uses the [IANA time zone database](http://www.iana.org/time-zones) through the ICU library.
 ICU library present in Firebird kit (Windows) or present in OS (Linux, POSIX) sometimes has outdated time zone database.

 Update procedure is described in that [ICU page](http://userguide.icu-project.org/datetime/timezone#TOC-Updating-the-Time-Zone-Data).
-The easiest way to update is downloading the `*.res` files in a directory and set `ICU_TIMEZONE_FILES_DIR` to point to it.
+The easiest way to update is downloading the `*.res` files in a directory and set `ICU_TIMEZONE_FILES_DIR` environment variable pointing to it.

 # Appendix: time zone regions